NattyNarwhal/wmx/README.md

 ## NETWM and desktop environments

-As of this release, wmx now includes a significant amount of support for the NETWM extended window manager hints * enough to make it usable as the primary window manager with a GNOME or KDE desktop.
+As of this release, wmx now includes a significant amount of support for the NETWM extended window manager hints, enough to make it usable as the primary window manager with a GNOME or KDE desktop.
 This support is incomplete; fixes and improvements will be welcomed (more than bug reports will).